-Literature allows us to time travel to a period when none of us were alive and experience it like the day it happened.
+Literature allows us to time travel to a period when none of us was alive and experience it like the day it happened.
 It could be as small of a jump as yesterday or as big as hundreds of years ago.
 There’s no limit to what we can experience and fundamentally understand.

-In addition, reading and writing unlock other forms of art.
+In addition, reading and creative writing unlock other forms of art.
 For example, movies and TV.
 Many movies that we know and love were adapted from classic, best-selling books.
 Your favorite TV show was penned by a great creative mind.
-In order to keep these art forms (and many other ones) alive, I believe it’s vital to nurture creative minds, relinquish our expertise, and pass down literature to other generations.
+In order to keep these art forms (and many other ones) alive, I believe it’s vital to nurture creative minds.
+Also, relinquish our expertise, and pass down literature to other generations.

 What’s more, exercising our creative minds helps us in other, more analytical, ways.
 The root of creativity is the act of creating.
 If we condition our brains to create on a regular basis, it will become much more natural for us to create something out of nothing.